Who We Are

 Elizabeth Chapman Reilly, Artistic Director and Accompanist, is a founding leader of Pilgrim Festival Chorus.
 She is well known in southeastern Massachusetts as an accomplished and versatile accompanist.
 She studied piano, organ, and voice at Acadia University in Nova Scotia and subsequently earned her Master of Music degree from the University of Massachusetts in Amherst.

 Since completing her formal education, she has worked in many area churches and schools as organist, pianist, and choir director.
 She currently serves as organist and choir director at First Congregational Church in Middleborough where she plays the 1887 S. S. Hamill pipe organ, a two-manual tracker, built over 137 years ago by S. S. Hamill of East Cambridge.
-Elizabeth is Director of Traditional Worship at Faith Community Church in Plymouth.
+Elizabeth is also Director of Traditional Worship at Faith Community Church in Plymouth.